Last Updated on July 2, 2026 by Daniel Globe

 How Sheraton Went Public

-In 1947, you’d see Sheraton Corporation of America become the first hotel chain listed on the New York Stock Exchange, a clear NYSE listing milestone.
+In 1946, Standard Equities Corporation merged with the United States Realty and Improvement Corporation to form the Sheraton Corporation of America.
+The following year, in 1947, that company became the first hotel chain listed on the New York Stock Exchange — a clear NYSE listing milestone.

 That public debut followed a run of acquisitions and turnaround results that showed the business could generate stronger returns from underperforming hotels.

-The offering gave you capital for market expansion, while also supporting new management practices and technology investments.
+The offering gave Sheraton capital for market expansion, while also supporting new management practices and technology investments.

 NYSE Listing Milestone